11 Things Artists Need to Stop Doing Now!

 It seems I’m always telling artists what to do.
 Well, I’ve got a nice long list of what not to do!

 1. Making excuses - I was too tired to practice.
 I couldn’t get off work to make my appointment.
 I don’t have enough time.
 I don’t have enough money.
 All of these “excuses” may be truth.
 But the successful artists I have known over the years take on a “problem solving” mindset instead of an “I can’t, because…” mindset.
 Sometimes the “I can’t, because…” thoughts are called limiting beliefs.
-Our Artist Development program tackles these limiting beliefs in the first module because if we don’t rewrite the narrative in our heads first, before anything else, it will sabotage everything else we do!
+Our Empowered Indie Artist Course tackles these limiting beliefs in the first module because if we don’t rewrite the narrative in our heads first, before anything else, it will sabotage everything else we do!
 If you approach every stumbling block with the “how can I solve this problem” mindset, you will be surprised by what you can overcome!

 2. Recording a song first then wondering how you are going to market it - Sigh.
 This is like my most commonly observed mistake artists make.
 If you’ve read any of my blogs you’ve probably already caught on to how sad this makes me.
 Because making the music should be closer to step 10 than step 1!
 Have you thought about who your target audience is?
 How will you follow up song #1?
 How will you follow up song #5??
 Are you just crossing your fingers and hoping out of the 40,000-60,000 songs uploaded to Spotify EVERYDAY that your song will magically stumble on people's release radar or favorite playlists?
 There is too much to do to prep the space before the music comes.
 Download the free 12 to 14 week release checklist here for some help!